 Luxury Homes in Upper Peninsula

 Single Family Homes in Upper Peninsula

 Golf Community Homes in Upper Peninsula

 MORE ABOUT UPPER PENINSULA

 Hampton Park Terrace is characterized by rows of lovely turn of the century homes, charming cottages and more.
 It’s close to The Citadel, Johnson Hagood Memorial Stadium and the 60-acre Hampton Park.
 Because the neighborhood wasn’t built until around 1900, the homes here are distinctly different from other Charleston neighborhoods, and most of the original properties remain, making the entire neighborhood a historic district.
 Residents of Hampton Park Terrace really know how to embrace the past and create a bright future.

-It’s plain to see that Charleston’s Upper Peninsula real estate is second to none, and home buyers will greatly enjoy living life in this lowcountry paradise.
 With all the urban benefits plus the beauty and charm of this historic city, the homes for sale in Upper Peninsula won’t last long on the market.